John Casey Fund

 Each year the society offers bursaries for Museum placements.
 These are month long placements for which all undergraduate or postgraduate students at UK/EU universities are eligible to apply.
 A bursary of £750 is offered as a contribution towards travel or living expenses for the two successful applicants.
 Additional funds can be made available if this is not sufficient for the successful applicants to undertake the placement.

 Two bursaries for summer 2019 were offered to current students to work on numismatic collections at the Roman Baths, Bath and Norwich Castle Museum.
-Bursaries for 2020 will be advertised in the spring.
+Bursaries for 2020 were not awarded due to the Covid situation.

 The Roman Baths, Bath